-Both models have structure and form that hold the separate parts together in a coherent whole.
-Both models are values-based systems enabling the board to effectively:
+Coherent Governance® has structure and form that hold the separate parts together in a “coherent” whole.
+It is a values-based system enabling the board to effectively:

 GOVERN itself, to exercise discipline and integrity as a whole to lead the organization for which it is responsible, making decisions that are the board’s to make, and doing so at a broad policy level;

-CLARIFY board, member and CEO roles; delegating authority for operations and organizational outcomes within established controls;
+CLARIFY board, member and CEO roles; delegating authority for operations and organizational outcomes within defined controls;

 DETERMINE AND MONITOR organizational performance and CEO accountability for it;